applebym/dsp/03-command_line.md

 'mv [old name] [new name]': moves/renames a file or directory 'more': display contents of file; use up and down arrow key or w to page through 'rm -rf [dir]': removes a directory and its files
+'*': wildcard re
+'grep -i [key word or phrase] [file/s]': this will look up the word or phrase in the files that match, ignoring case

 ---